Under-recruited DSA paths — possible routes when supply is thin at the school side.

 Find a coach who has prepared niche-talent DSA candidates before

 Lion dance, sheng, archery, fencing — these are talents where one good coach matters more than for football or piano, because the candidate is still building the foundation rather than refining an existing skill.
-A coach with prior DSA-audition experience knows what the panel listens for, what a credible 11-month trajectory looks like, and how to film one training video that reads well in the application portfolio.
-The smallest signal here — picking a coach who has prepared a DSA candidate in the same talent before — can change the outcome more than the candidate's natural ability.
+A coach with prior DSA-audition experience knows what the panel listens for, what a credible 11-month trajectory looks like, and how to film one training session that reads well in the application portfolio.
+Picking a coach who has prepared a DSA candidate in the same talent before can change the outcome more than the candidate's natural ability.

 Chapter 5